cakephp/docs/en/views/helpers/session.rst

 Component is that the helper does *not* have the ability to write to the session.

-As with the Session Component, data is read by using :term:`dot notation` array structures::
+As with the session object, data is read by using :term:`dot notation` array structures::

     ['User' => [